peilinye/tp/docs/UserGuide.md

 Format: `list rooms`

+### Listing all occupied rooms : `list rooms occupied`

+Shows a list of all rooms that are occupied in the address book.

+Format: `list rooms occupied`

 ### Listing all vacant rooms : `list rooms vacant`

 Shows a list of all rooms that are vacant in the address book.